Modernizing Stations – Pickering GO Station

 Pickering GO Station is being

-completed a parking structure, providing 1,700 parking spaces and a
+a parking structure, providing 1,700 parking spaces and a direct connection to

 In 2012 we opened a pedestrian